Growing Up REALLY Drug Free --- A True Story

 what our family had learned from many patients' medical experiences

-and from the "confidential" Medical newsletters (similar to this Journal of the American
+and from the "confidential" Medical newsletters (similar to

-Medical Association article ) Dad and Grandad would
+Medical Association article ) Dad and Grandad would inadvertently

-inadvertently receive as a result of having "Dr." in front of their
+receive as a result of having "Dr." in front of their names, I began to

-names, I began to see Medicine's APPROACH to illness as seriously
+see Medicine's APPROACH to illness as seriously flawed, and it's SYSTEM

-flawed, and it's SYSTEM as greedy and less than completely honest.
+as greedy and less than completely honest.
+Of course, no human

-Of course, no human institution is incorruptible; but I decided I
+institution is incorruptible; but I decided I did NOT want omnipotent

-did NOT want omnipotent "mainstream Medicine" getting their hands on
+"mainstream Medicine" getting its hands on me UNDER ANY CIRCUMSTANCES.

-rational to you, but a lot of careful thought preceded it and I'm
+That decision may not sound very rational to you, but a lot of careful

-convinced I've had VASTLY SUPERIOR HEALTH CARE for my personal needs
+thought preceded it and I'm convinced I've had VASTLY SUPERIOR HEALTH

-for WELL over half a century. ---If only I didn't have to defend
+CARE for my personal needs for WELL over half a century.
+If only I

-personal health care choices that are actually safer AND MORE
+didn't have to defend personal health care choices ---that are actually

-to!
+having to!
 (Scrambled eggs, anyone?)

 I didn't have to for a time.
 In my youthful wanderings I stumbled